-The City of Round Rock Pretreatment Program administers local, state and federal regulations to control pollutants discharged from commercial and industrial users within the City, which may interfere with the City’s Publicly Owned Treatment Works (POTW).
-The Pretreatment Program regulates non-domestic discharge to the Brushy Creek Regional Wastewater System (BCRWWS) sewage collection and treatment facilities.
+The Industrial Pretreatment Program administers local, state and federal regulations to control pollutants discharged from commercial and industrial users within the City, which may affect the City’s wastewater treatment plant (WWTP).
+The Industrial Pretreatment Program regulates non-domestic discharge to the Brushy Creek Regional Wastewater System (BCRWWS) sewage collection and treatment facilities.
 It protects the treatment process and keeps costs down by working with local businesses to minimize pollutant discharge.

 Regulation of such discharges is necessary to achieve the following objectives: